 |Decomposition Temperature in nitrogen (°C)

-The use of diamond has grown enormously since World War 2, exploiting the unique combination of properties and the increased availability of the material as synthesis methods developed.
+The applications of diamonds have grown enormously, exploiting the unique combination of properties and the increased availability of the material as synthesis methods developed.
 The following applications are covered in more detail below:

 Cutting Tools and Wear Components